-At Abbeyfields we recognise that we share the responsibility with parents and the wider community to educate pupils in all aspects of food and nutrition so enabling them to make healthy informed choices as they move through life.
-We pride ourselves on serving tasty, healthy meals every day for all of our children.
+At Abbeyfields we recognise that we share the responsibility with parents and the wider community to educate pupils in all aspects of food and nutrition, enabling them to make healthy informed choices as they move through life.
+We pride ourselves on serving tasty, healthy meals every day.
 Our catering team works very hard to give the children what they like whilst adhering to current food standards for schools which ensure meals are nutritious and well balanced.
-We’re constantly on the lookout for new, exciting recipes to entice the children and work closely with the Children’s Food Trust to make healthy food a priority throughout school.
-All children in reception, year 1 and year 2 are eligible for a free school dinner each day and so will benefit from a well-balanced meal in the middle of the day while their parents save over £350 a year!
-We source food locally whenever possible and buy our meat from local butchers, Manners of Ponteland who can trace the origin of all of their meat.
-We even serve food grown by the children on our allotment whenever possible!
-As well as making lunch every day our team somehow find time to put on Family Breakfasts, serve refreshments for events within school and create fabulous themed menus to complement what the children are doing in class such as International Week, American Independence Day and Halloween.
+We’re constantly on the lookout for new, exciting recipes to entice the children to make healthy food a priority throughout school.

 What’s on the menu?

-You are likely to be eligible if you are in receipt of one of the following benefits:
+If you are in receipt of the following benefits please apply:

-- Child Tax Credit (Families receiving Working Tax Credit are not eligible)
+- Child Tax Credit with NO Working Tax Credit (Income below £16,190)